,

 • Below-floor systems

-When the PEX tubing is installed under the plywood floor, it makes the cost of installation lower.
-You won't find any issues with the weight which is seen with the slab system, but it requires higher temperatures to provide the feeling as the above radiant home heating systems.
-This system is popular for retrofits.
+For the below-floor heating system, the above wood panel and second subfloor are not needed, so this system requires less time, labor, and materials for installation.
+When the PEX tubing is installed under the plywood floor, the installation cost is lower.
+This system doesn't have the weight issues seen with the slab system, but it requires higher temperatures to provide the same warmth as above-floor radiant heating systems.
+It is a popular choice for retrofits.

 Do I need insulation under radiant floor heating?

-Insulation helps prevent heat loss from the heated floor surface into the ground or subfloor, which could lead to a harder-working system and higher energy bills if not installed.
+Insulation helps prevent heat loss from the heated floor surface into the ground or subfloor, which could lead to a harder-working system and higher energy bills if not properly installed.

 Rigid foam board insulation is commonly used to insulate the underside of the subfloor.
 It comes in rigid panels that can be cut to fit the space and attached using adhesive or mechanical fasteners.